SiPrentice/LT-SPRAT-pipeline/README.md

 Pipeline will ask to extract arc first.
 Follow standard iraf commands, usually lots of 'y', occasionally type 'q' to quit the window

 On line identification.
-Press 'n' in the iraf window over the strongest line, enter 7642 and press enter Press 'n' over the second strongest line, type 4671 and press enter.
+Press 'n' . (may be 'm'...) in the iraf window over the strongest line, enter 7642 and press enter Press 'n' over the second strongest line, type 4671 and press enter.
 Press 'l' to automatically find the lines.

 Next, extract the spectrum as per standard IRAF procedures